Please DO NOT ATTEND if you feel unwell or have symptoms of COVID-19.

 Stalls must be set up within the allocated parameters [table-top] and must not cause any obstruction to members of the public or other stallholders.
 It is also the responsibility of the stallholders to ensure that their stall is kept tidy and free from any trip hazards, litter etc.

 No electricity or generators will be provided, nor can any be used during the fair.
-The inside of the Cathedral has variable lighting which can change during the day (from gloom to god like) so it is advisable to bring some battery powered lights for your stall.
+The inside of Storyhouse it is in a theatre space with good lighting,, the garret bar is more variable and the kitchen area (as known in the storyhouse – not an actual kitchen) is more variable which and can change during the day so it is advisable to bring some battery powered lights for your stall.

-At the end of the fair stallholders are responsible for removal of stalls and stall furniture/displays, property and litter.
-Stalls must be cleared by 5pm.
+At the end of the fair, stallholders are responsible for the removal of stalls and stall furniture/displays, property and litter.

 All work must be original and by the maker/group members.